RaitoBezarius/garage-admin-sdk-golang/docs/LayoutApi.md

 )

 func main() {
-    requestBody := map[string]NodeClusterInfo{"key": *openapiclient.NewNodeClusterInfo("dc1", NullableInt32(4), []string{"Tags_example"})} // map[string]NodeClusterInfo | To add a new node to the layout or to change the configuration of an existing node, simply set the values you want.
-To remove a node, set it to `null` instead of passing a configuration object.
+    nodeRoleChange := []openapiclient.NodeRoleChange{openapiclient.NodeRoleChange{NodeRoleRemove: openapiclient.NewNodeRoleRemove(true)}} // []NodeRoleChange | To add a new node to the layout or to change the configuration of an existing node, simply set the values you want (`zone`, `capacity`, and `tags`).
+To remove a node, simply pass the `remove: true` field.
+This logic is represented in OpenAPI with a \"One Of\" object.
 Contrary to the CLI that may update only a subset of the fields capacity, zone and tags, when calling this API all of these values must be specified.

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.LayoutApi.AddLayout(context.Background()).RequestBody(requestBody).Execute()
+    resp, r, err := apiClient.LayoutApi.AddLayout(context.Background()).NodeRoleChange(nodeRoleChange).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `LayoutApi.AddLayout``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
     }
+    // response from `AddLayout`: ClusterLayout
+    fmt.Fprintf(os.Stdout, "Response from `LayoutApi.AddLayout`: %v\n", resp)
 }
 ```